 What can or should high school athletes do from their end to get on your radar screen?
 If an athlete personally contacts you by phone or email, what will you do next?

 We receive a lot of emails weekly from players looking for their future home.
-A personal email is always recommended.
+I recommend a personal email.
 Knowing that you’ve done your research on the school, the roster, and the area is always beneficial.
-That attention to detail in the email will enable you to stand out, and a touch of your personality included in the email is always good!
+That attention to detail in the email will enable you to stand out.
+And a touch of your personality in the email is always good!

-Once we hear from players, we tend to do a little research first and then see if they have any film, or a recruiting profile, if it isn’t already attached to their email.
-We have obviously been doing a lot of virtual meetings this year with recruits due to COVID-19 restrictions, and often I will bring my players in too, as they are the stars of the program.
+Once we hear from players, we do a little research first and see if they have any film, or a recruiting profile, if it isn’t attached to their email.
+We’ve obviously been doing a lot of virtual meetings this year with recruits due to COVID-19 restrictions.
+Often I’ll bring my players in too, as they are the stars of the program.
 I encourage my players to talk to recruits and vice-versa.
-Our players live and breathe the program, so I think it’s extremely important for them to explain to potential players what to expect from a day in their lives.
+Our players live and breathe the program.
+I think it’s extremely important for them to explain to potential players what to expect from a day in their lives.

-We also convey that we are here to help each student-athlete on their journey and if our college is not what they are looking for after we have had a few conversations, then we are always going to try and continue to help them in any way we can!
+We also convey that we are here to help each student-athlete on their journey.
+If our college is not what they are looking for after we have a few conversations, we’re always going to try to help them in any way we can!

 How do you find players for your team?
 What type of student and athlete do you focus on?

 We find players in various ways.
-The boom of recruiting websites obviously helps with finding players across the country and beyond, but we also go to a lot of tournaments to see players competing.
-We also talk to a lot of coaches at all levels, and we receive a lot of promotions of players from their coaches and/or agents.
+The boom of recruiting websites obviously helps with finding players across the country and beyond.
+We also go to a lot of tournaments to see players competing.
+We talk to coaches at all levels.
+And we receive a lot of promotions of players from their coaches or agents.

 How should a recruit prepare an introductory email that will be read by and useful to a college coach?

 It is always beneficial to do a little research on each College and the team itself.
-I think recruits and coaches are all a little put off by generic emails so anything that shows you have looked into the team will always be appreciated.
+Recruits and coaches are all a little put off by generic emails.
+Include something that shows you have looked into the team.
+I always appreciate it.
 Including any kind of footage is also highly appreciated, as well as a personal touch.
 I really enjoy getting emails that also tell me a little about the student-athlete, anything that makes you stand out from everyone is definitely memorable!

 How important are 3rd party recruiting companies for you in finding athletes?